 The plot generated by PCA is shown in Figure 2.
 The length of each vector measures the contribution of each selected variable on the main components.

-The first 2 principal components accounted for 79.46% of the total variance, discriminating the cheeses of the 2 group.
-In particular, the first and the second principal components explained the 60.60% and the

-18.86% of the total variance, respectively.
+The first 2 principal components accounted for 79.46% of the total variance, discriminating the cheeses of the 2 groups.
+In particular, the first and the second principal components explained the 60.60% and the 18.86% of the total variance, respectively.
 The separation generated by the PCA partially underlines the differentiation between the cheeses of the 2 groups.
-In fact, not all the variables showing statistical differences contributed to a great weight in the discrimination of cheeses, Otherwise, the internal redness (a\) had a significant weight only in the PCA.
+In fact, not all the variables showing statistical differences contributed to the discrimination of cheeses; the internal redness (a^{}) had a significant weight only in the PCA.